View Ricki Riggs's Obituary on https://thebrunswicknews.com/ and share memories

 Ricki Riggs

+Ricki Riggs, 65, of St. Simons Island, Ga., passed away Saturday, June 22, 2019.
+Born Oct.
+9, 1953, he was the son of the late Edwin Earl Riggs and the late Mona Thompson Riggs.
+Ricki was a graduate of Glynn Academy.
+He was retired from FLETC as a project manager.
+Ricki enjoyed traveling during Darci's military years, especially to Germany.
+He was of the Baptist faith.

+Survivors include his loving wife of 38 years, Darci Riggs; son, Wade Riggs; daughter, Calli Riggs; granddaughter, Jade Riggs; brother, Butch Newton (Sue); sister, Gina Moran (Jack); and Ricki's sister Sherill Gomez who preceded him in death, and survived by her husband, Jamie Gomez.

-Ricki Riggs.
-65, of St. Simons Island passed away Saturday.
-A visitation will be held 4 to 7 p.m.
-Tuesday at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., in Brunswick.
+A visitation will be held from 4-7 p.m.
+Tuesday, June 25, 2019, at Edo Miller and Sons Funeral Home, in Brunswick, Ga.

-A celebration of Ricki?s life will be held 11 a.m.
-Wednesday in the chapel of Edo Miller and Sons Funeral Home, where Rev. Darrell Joiner will officiate.
+A celebration of Ricki's life will be held at 11 a.m.
+Wednesday, June 26, 2019, in the chapel of Edo Miller and Sons Funeral Home, where the Rev. Darrell Joiner will officiate.

-In lieu of customary remembrances, the family request memorial contributions made in the honor of Ricki Lee Riggs to Hospice of the Golden Isles, 1692 Glynco Parkway, Brunswick.
+In lieu of customary remembrances, the family requests memorial contributions be made in the honor of Ricki Lee Riggs to Hospice of the Golden Isles, 1692 Glynco Parkway, Brunswick, GA 31525.

-Arrangements are entrusted to Edo Miller and Sons Funeral Home and Oglethorpe Crematorium in Brunswick.
+Arrangements are entrusted to Edo Miller and Sons Funeral Home and Oglethorpe Crematorium in Brunswick, www.edomillerandsons.com.